BroadbandForum/usp-test/02-authentication-and-access-control.md

 ### Purpose

-The purpose of this test is to ensure that the Add message can be used to add new Roles to the EUT's data model.
+The purpose of this test is to ensure that the Add message can be used to add new Roles to the EUT data model.

 ### Functionality Tags